 If you’ve got an Android phone, tablet, or Android TV box with access to Google Play, installing Perfect Player is simple.
 Just open your Google Play app and search for Perfect Player.
 It has a blue-green logo and is developed by Niklabs Software.
-You can also click this link from within your device to go there directly.

 When you’ve arrived at the Perfect Player page within the Google Play Store, just click install to install it on your device.

 See also: Best VPNs for Android boxes

 It used to be just as easy to install Perfect Player on a Fire TV as it was to install it on an Android phone.
 However, Amazon recently removed Perfect Player from the Amazon app store, making it more difficult to install.
 To make matters worse, Niklabs Software does not offer an apk file of the program on its website.

 Despite this problem, it is still fairly simple to install Perfect Player on a 1st or 2nd generation Amazon Fire TV using an Android phone or tablet.
 Here are the instructions on how to do this:

 - On your Android phone or tablet, open the Google Play Store app

 - Search for and install Apps2Fire

 - On your Amazon Fire TV device, go to settings → device → developer options.
 Turn on apps from unknown sources and ADB debugging